AdamMurray/Testify/README.md

   * Android
     * Nexus 7 (II)

+* 1 laptop form factor
+  * 1280 x 800 screen size (generic notebook)

 New features will be continually added to the project.
 See Future Improvements below.

 ## Usage

 ### Command Prompt

-**Note: NodeJS may need to be installed on your system for the node modules to run**
+**Note: NodeJS will need to be installed on your system for the node modules to run.
+It can be downloaded [here](https://nodejs.org/download/).**

 This first option involves running commands directly on the CLI, and should work on all operating systems.
 A second option